This contribution guide takes a step-by-step approach in hopes of helping newcomers. Therefore, we only assume the following:

 You are a fan of the light platform and enthusiastic about contributing to the projects

 The installation of Java should take only a few minutes.
 You have more than one option to get Java up and running on your machine.
-The current master branch is built for JDK 8, and a separate jdk11 branch is built for JDK 11.
+The current master branch is built for JDK 11, and the separate 1.5.x and 1.6.x branches are built for JDK 8 in maintenance mode.

 If you are going to contribute code, you need to have an account on GitHub.
 Go to www.github.com/join and set up a personal account.